-Switching from traditional light bulbs to CFLs is an effective, easy change that many Glendale homeowners are making to reduce energy use and prevent green house gas emissions that lead to global climate change.
+Switching from incandescent/CFL bulbs to LEDs is an effective, easy change that homeowners can make to reduce energy use and prevent green house gas emissions that lead to global climate change.
 Lighting accounts for close to 20 percent of the average household’s electric use.
-Compact fluorescent light bulbs can save up to 75 percent of the energy you spend on your home lighting.
+LED bulbs can save up to 80 percent of the energy you spend on your home lighting.

 How Should I Clean Up a Broken Fluorescent Bulb?